Visa application services

 We protect our clients from unnecessary delays or unfair or legally inappropriate immigration decisions of errant case officers.
 Let us protect you.

-If your visa is refused or cancelled while you are on shore (inside Australia) you’ll most likely have an opportunity to make an application to appeal the decision.
-Applications for review of a decision are typically require to be made within 7 days of a cancellation and 21 days of the visa refusal.
+If your visa is refused or cancelled while you are onshore (inside Australia) you’ll most likely have an opportunity to make an application to appeal the decision.
+Applications for review of a decision are typically required to be made within 7 days of a cancellation and within 21 days of the visa refusal.
 We can lodge and manage visa appeals to the AAT for you urgently, professionally and with confidence.
 (The AAT was previously called the MRT).

 We help apply for Australian citizenship.
 We also advise clients on how to appeal decisions made to refuse Australian citizenship to Australian permanent residents.

-What is important in every step of that process is that your communication with a decision-matter persuades them (as quickly as possible) to make a decision in your favour.
+What is important in every step of that process is that your communication with a decision-maker persuades them (as quickly as possible) to make a decision in your favour.
 In order to do this, the submission better be succinct!
 It must help the decision-maker rather than cause them grief.
 This includes being disciplined enough not to give them unnecessary material.
-Decision makes need just enough material to decide favorably.
+Decision-makers need just enough material to decide favourably.
 Forcing them to read unnecessary material is not smart.

-You should have succinct submissions is that it is possible in some cases to give the department “rope with which to hang you”.
-Superfluous additional materials can raise issues which are not directly relevant to the core issues but could raise questions prejudicial to your application.
+You should have succinct submissions that will not, in some cases, give the department “rope with which to hang you”.
+Superfluous additional materials can raise issues that are not directly relevant to the core issues but could raise questions prejudicial to your application.

-Today I peruse the submissions of many practitioners in the migration advice industry with the view of identifying legal error, exploring opportunities for appeal or seeking remedies for clients from agents who have deliberately or inadvertently let their clients down.
+Today I peruse the submissions of many practitioners in the migration advice industry with the view of identifying legal errors, exploring opportunities for appeal, or seeking remedies for clients from agents who have deliberately or inadvertently let their clients down.

-I am astonished with some of the unnecessary complexity inherent in many submissions.
+I am astonished by some of the unnecessary complexity inherent in many submissions.
 Many advisors fall into the trap of believing that longer more complex submissions are better submissions.

-The only thing that one needs to consider when writing a submission is whether or not your clients point is advanced.
-The critical factor that could lead to a longer bundle is the quantity and the length of each document which is referenced, in your otherwise succinct argument.
+The only thing that one needs to consider when writing a submission is whether or not your client’s point is advanced.
+The critical factor that could lead to a longer bundle is the quantity and the length of each document that is referenced, in your otherwise succinct argument.

-You should have a chronology which lists a series of relevant events in your immigration journey.
-This is usually a three column table.
+You should have a chronology that lists a series of relevant events in your immigration journey.
+This is usually a three-column table.
 In the first column state the date.
 In the second column state the event.
 In the third column add comments as to why this event is relevant and what supporting material (attached) relates to this event.

 The entire submission should be nothing more than this.
-Be aware of the lawyer who puts in submissions which are overly complicated or submissions muddied with volumes and volumes of material.
+Be aware of the lawyer who puts in submissions that are overly complicated or submissions muddied with volumes of material.